14 – 24 October 2020

 (ONLY 1 Twinshare place left)

 Morocco is one of the most diverse countries in Africa, with high mountains, sweeping desert, rugged coastline, and the winding alleyways of ancient medina cities and souqs.
 Aromatic tajines, palm-spotted, red-earthed landscapes and limitless generosity define the home of the Maghreb.
 This magical tour will give you a glimpse of the friendliness, vibrancy and flavour of this Berber-Arab-Spanish-Portuguese-French melting pot.

 The terrain of Morocco has informed my dreams since I was a child, as a magical and wondrous place.
 I would like to invite you to join me on an enchanted journey to re-awaken the magic in your life, through listening to the heartbeat of Morocco.
 By staying in the Medina and engaging with these ancient cities rhythms and customs.
 Being mystically transported, (or just woken up) by the call to prayer, drinking mint in the souks, finding exquisite restaurants, walking through beautiful gardens and staying in the Sahara desert under a million stars.
 We visit romantic Casablanca with its rich history and traditions.
-Explore the medieval city of Fez, seeing amazing architecture, spice markets and tanneries, take a camel ride to our camp in the Sahara and stay in cosmopolitan Marrakech, let the Magic begin ……
+Explore the colourful city of Chefchaouen and the medieval city of Fez, seeing amazing architecture, spice markets and tanneries, take a camel ride to our camp in the Sahara and stay in cosmopolitan Marrakech, let the Magic begin ……

 This Inspirational Journey is for you if:

 You want to explore an ancient and magical place.

 You want to travel to an exotic location, but perhaps wouldn’t do it on your own.

 You adore learning about different cultures and peoples.

 You really enjoy eating Moroccan food and trying new things.